When parents object to their child being vaccinated

 • they can access privately funded vaccines (payment will be required) if their child is no longer age eligible for government-funded vaccines.

-If the child has a medical contraindication to vaccination, the medical provider will need to use the medical contraindication form, which can be found at the ACIR website (external site), or by calling ACIR on 1800 653 809.
+If the child has a medical contraindication to vaccination, the medical provider will need to use the medical exemption form.
+For further details, visit Services Australia (external site).